ErnestoAPantoja/wordpress-website-aws/README.md

 <h3>&#9325; Launch a Bastion Host</h3>

 - In order to SSH into the instances in the private subnets, an EC2 instance needs to be launched in a public subnet.
-This istance is called a bastion host.
+This instance is called a bastion host.
 First, the instance in the public subnet needs to be accessed with SSH.
 From the public subnet instance, SSH into the private subnet.
-Navigate to the EC2 service and create a new instance to get started.
+Navigate to the <b>EC2</b> service and create a new instance to get started.
 Use the following configurations to make the bastion host:
-  - Name: Bastion Host
+  - <b>Name</b>: Bastion Host
-  - Application and OS Images: Amazon Linux
+  - <b>Application and OS Images</b>: Amazon Linux
-  - Amazon Machine Image: Amazon Linux 2 AMI (free tier eligible)
+  - <b>Amazon Machine Image</b>: Amazon Linux 2 AMI (free tier eligible)
-  - Instance type: t2.micro
+  - <b>Instance type</b>: t2.micro
-  - Key pair: myec2key (the key pair that was created earlier)
+  - <b>Key pair</b>: myec2key
-  - VPC: Dev VPC
+  - <b>VPC</b>: Dev VPC
-  - Subnet: Public Subnet AZ1
+  - <b>Subnet</b>: Public Subnet AZ1
-  - Auto-assign Public IP: Enable
+  - <b>Auto-assign Public IP</b>: Enable
-  - Firewall (security groups): SSH Security Group
+  - <b>Firewall (security groups)</b>: SSH Security Group

 <h3>&#9326; SSH into Private Subnets</h3>